A kinder, more effective path than boot camps

 Help your teen find joy again

-Seeing a child unhappy is a painful experience for any parent.
-You want your teen to not only function better day to day but rediscover happiness and thrive.
-We understand, and we can help.
-Consider Avery’s House, a therapeutic environment that fosters healthier behaviors, emotional growth, and long-term psychological well-being.
+Seeing your child unhappy is painful.
+You want your teen to function better, rediscover happiness, and thrive.
+We can help.
+Our therapeutic setting at Avery’s House fosters healthy behaviors, emotional growth, and long-term well-being.

-• Ours is a safe, supportive, and nonjudgmental environment where teens feel comfortable opening up and being vulnerable
+• A safe and nonjudgmental environment where teens feel comfortable opening up

-• We have highly trained, compassionate staff, including licensed therapists, clinicians, and teen mental health specialists
+• Highly trained, compassionate staff, including licensed therapists and teen specialists

-• Our program teaches life skills that boost emotional regulation, communication, self-awareness, and academic performance
+• Life skills training that boosts emotional regulation, communication, self-awareness, and academic performance

 Residential treatment may be ideal if your child…

-• Recently completed or is about to leave an inpatient or hospital psych stabilization program.
+• Is transitioning from an inpatient or hospital psych stabilization program.

-• Previously tried outpatient programs (PHP or IOP levels) but needs more structure and support.
+• Has tried outpatient programs (PHP or IOP) but needs more structure and support.

-• Needs a temporary break from their current home, school, and/or social life to fully focus on recovery.
+• Needs a break from home, school, and/or social life to focus on recovery.

 Is Avery’s House boot camp alternative the right fit for your teen?

 Your child’s well-being is our top priority.
-Whether or not you choose to work with us, you’ll leave our consultation with a clearer understanding of your teen’s needs and the steps you can take to support them.
+Whether or not you choose our program, you’ll leave our consultation with a clearer understanding of your teen’s needs and steps you can take to support them.

 Speak with a teen counselor